bpfverif/agni/README.md

 This artifact is publicly available at zenodo (doi:
 10.5281/zenodo.7877222), and github
 (https://github.com/bpfverif/ebpf-range-analysis-verification-cav23).
+You can read this readme with markdown highlighting directly on github.

 ### Functionality
 The entire set of experiments can take up to 6 days to